mrcmina/academic-kickstart/content/project/REINFORCE/index.md

 ## Methods and study areas

-We study forest stand and landscape dynamics in the [Eastern Alps](https://en.wikipedia.org/wiki/Eastern_Alps), particularly those surrounding the [Trentino/South Tyrol](https://en.wikipedia.org/wiki/Trentino-Alto_Adige/S%C3%BCdtirol) region in Italy.
-Our main study landscape of investigation is located in the upper Vinschgau/Venosta valley.
-We also used the Stubai valley in Austria as a modelling case study.
+We study forest stand and landscape dynamics in the [Eastern Alps](https://en.wikipedia.org/wiki/Eastern_Alps), particularly those surrounding the [South Tyrol](https://en.wikipedia.org/wiki/Trentino-Alto_Adige/S%C3%BCdtirol) province of Italy.
+Our main study landscape of investigation is located in the upper Venosta valley (Vinschgau), which includes the Val Mazia/Matsch and the portion of the Stelvio National Park bordering Switzerland (see figure below).
 We also selected a number of representative forest stands representaive for multiple forest types across South Tyrol, in conjunction with the special project [BMS-FOREST]({{< ref "/project/BMSFOREST/index.md" >}}).

 ![](/img/reinforce_areas.png)

 We mainly work with the *individual-based forest landscape and disturbance model* [iLand](https://iland-model.org/startpage), a process-based model of the primary demographic processes in forest ecosystems (i.e. growth, mortality, and regeneration of trees). iLand simulates resource availability at the landscape scale in a spatially-explicit manner, integrating local resource competition and physiological resource use.
 It also integrates an *agent-based model of forest management* to dynamically address the interactions between forests and managers as coupled human and natural systems, as well as multiple *disturbance agents* (e.g., wind disturbance, bark beetle, wildfire, biotic disturbances).
 The model has been developed and maintained by the professorship for Ecosystem Dynamics and Forest Management at TU Munich.
+The parameterization and set up of iLand in the Venosta study area is described in [this journal article]({{< ref "/publication/mina_et-al_2025_ForestsMonitor/index.md" >}})

 We also work with the *forest stand model* [ForClim](https://ites-fe.ethz.ch/openaccess/products/forclim), a climate-sensitive forest succession (“gap”) model developed to simulate forest stand dynamics over a wide range of environmental conditions.
-In ForClim, establishment, growth, competition and mortality of trees are simulated on small areas (‘patches’) using only a minimum of ecological assumptions to capture the influence of climate and ecological processes on long-term forest dynamics.
 The model has been tested comprehensively for the representation of natural forest dynamics of temperate forests of the Northern Hemisphere, with an emphasis on [European and Alpine mountain forests]({{< ref "/publication/mina_et-al_2017_JAppEco/index.md" >}}).
 It has been developed and maintained by the professorship for Forest Ecology at ETH Zurich.

 ![](/img/reinforce_models.png)